Explore The Town Of Otjiwarongo

 Hadassa Guest House

-The ideal gateway for any visitor to Northern Namibia, as stop over before heading towards the unique Water Berg Plateau park, the world famous Etosha National Park, the Vingerklip, Twyfelfontein and the Petrified forest of Damaraland, the Kavango and Caprivi.
+The ideal gateway for any visitor to Northern Namibia, a stop over before heading towards the unique Water Berg Plateau park, the world famous Etosha National Park, the Vingerklip, Twyfelfontein and the Petrified forest of Damaraland, the Kavango and Caprivi.
 Situated in Otjiwarongo with its peaceful bushveld surroundings and our homely, private comfortable atmosphere, our…

 View more